UAAP baseball championships

-Baseball in the UAAP is an all-male sport.
+Baseball in the University Athletic Association of the Philippines (UAAP) has always been held as a men's tournament.

 Six teams are participating in the seniors division while there are four teams in the juniors division.

-Baseball was introduced as a sport in the seniors division in 1938.
-In the juniors division, Baseball was added as a demonstration sport in Season 74 (2011–12) as there were only three teams participating.
+Baseball is among the initial sports contested at the UAAP since its inception in 1938.
+Baseball was added as a demonstration sport for the junior division in Season 74 (2011–12) as there were only three teams participating.
 In Season 80 (2017–18), it was elevated to a regular sport since the number of participating teams increased to four.